-Every context class for the specific customization must implement the method 'customize_image' that is able to connect to the server using SSH and e.g. install applications inside it.
+Every context class for the specific customization must implement the method '\customize\image' that is able to connect to the server using SSH and e.g. install applications inside it.

-'''

 This is used e.g. to install the benchmark application using SSH access.

+This base context class provides a way to prepare an image with custom preinstalled applications.
+Basically, this code boots a VM, calls the '\customize\image' and then snapshots the VM disk, removing the VM afterwards.
+The image UUID is stored in the user[''custom\image''][''id''] and can be used afterwards by scenario.

 '''

-This base context class provides a way to prepare an image with custom preinstalled applications.
-Basically, this code boots a VM, calls the 'customize_image' and then snapshots the VM disk, removing the VM afterwards.
-The image UUID is stored in the user['custom_image''][''id''] and can be used afterwards by scenario.
+MODULE:

 rally.plugins.openstack.context.vm.custom_image

-image_command_customizer [context]
+image command customizer [context]

 Context class for generating image customized by a command execution.

 Run a command specified by configuration to prepare image.

 Use this script e.g. to download and install something.

+MODULE:

+rally.plugins.openstack.context.vm.image_command_customizer

-MODULE: rally.plugins.openstack.context.vm.image_command_customizer volumes [context]
+volumes [context]

 Context class for adding volumes to each user for benchmarks.

+MODULE:

 rally.plugins.openstack.context.cinder.volumes

 Scenarios [task]

 KeystoneBasic.create_user [scenario]

 Create a keystone user with random name.

+PARAMETERS:

-PARAMETERS: name_length: length of the random part of user name kwargs: Other optional parameters to create users like ''tenant_id'', ''enabled''.
+kwargs: Other optional parameters to create users like

+''tenant_id'', ''enabled''.

+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

 KeystoneBasic.create_delete_user [scenario]

 Create a keystone user with random name and then delete it.

+PARAMETERS:

-PARAMETERS: name_length: length of the random part of user name kwargs: Other optional parameters to create users like ''tenant_id'', ''enabled''.
+kwargs: Other optional parameters to create users like

-KeystoneBasic.create_user_set_enabled_and_delete [scenario]
+''tenant_id'', ''enabled''.

+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

+'''

+KeystoneBasic.create user set enabled and delete [scenario]

+'''

 Create a keystone user, enable or disable it, and delete it.

+PARAMETERS:

-PARAMETERS: enabled: Initial state of user 'enabled' flag.
-The user will be created with 'enabled' set to this value, and then it will be toggled. kwargs: Other optional parameters to create user.
+\star enabled: Initial state of user 'enabled' flag.
+The user

+will be created with 'enabled' set to this

+value, and then it will be toggled.

+kwargs: Other optional parameters to create user.

+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

 KeystoneBasic.create_tenant [scenario]

 Create a keystone tenant with random name.

+PARAMETERS:

-PARAMETERS: name_length: length of the random part of tenant name kwargs: Other optional parameters
+kwargs: Other optional parameters

+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

 KeystoneBasic.create_tenant_with_users [scenario]

 Create a keystone tenant and several users belonging to it.

+PARAMETERS:

-- name_length: length of the random part of tenant/user name - users_per_tenant: number of users to create for the tenant - kwargs: Other optional parameters for tenant creation
+users_per_tenant: number of users to create for the tenant

+kwargs: Other optional parameters for tenant creation

+RETURNS:

-RETURNS: keystone tenant instance
+keystone tenant instance

-KeystoneBasic.create_and_list_users [scenario]
+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

+KeystoneBasic.create and list users [scenario]

 Create a keystone user with random name and list all users.

-name_length: length of the random part of user name
+PARAMETERS:

-- \star kwargs: Other optional parameters to create users like - ''tenant_id'', ''enabled''.
+kwargs: Other optional parameters to create users like

-KeystoneBasic.create_and_list_tenants [scenario]
+''tenant_id'', ''enabled''.

+MODULE:

+rally.plugins.openstack.scenarios.keystone.basic

+'''

+KeystoneBasic.create and list tenants [scenario]